Harmonic functions on hyperbolic graphs: Boundary at infinity

-Results by Ancona (\cite{Anc87}) and Kaimanovich (\cite{Kai94}) prove that in the case of non-elementary hyperbolic groups (that is hyperbolic groups which are not finite extensions of $\{ 0\}$ or $\mathbb{Z}$) and with admissible conditions on the transition function, these three compactifications coincide.
-In the following, we will assume that it is true.
-We can thus denote $\partial S$ the boundary.
+Results by A.~Ancona (\cite{Anc90}) imply that in the case of a hyperbolic graph with an admissible transition function $p$ on $S$ satisfying condition (*), these two compactifications coincide.
+In the following, we will assume that $S$ is a coercive hyperbolic graph and $p$ be an admissible markovian transition function on $S$ such that $p^*$ is submarkovian.
+The above two boundaries of $S$ thus coincide and we shall denote it by $\partial S$.
 There is a $\partial S$-valued random variable $X_\infty$ such that the random walk $(X_n)_n$ converges $\mathbb{P}_z$-almost surely to $X_\infty$ for all $z\in S$ (see \cite{Woe00}).
 When dealing with harmonic functions and random walks, there is a natural family of measures on $\partial S$ called the harmonic measures $\mu_z, z\in S$.
-There is two ways to define these measures.
-The first one is as the exit law of the random walk starting from $z$.
-The second one is by solving the Dirichlet problem at infinity.
-The different measures $\mu_z$ are equivalent, so we can define a notion of $\mu$-negligeability.
+The measure $\mu_z$ is the distribution of the random variable $X_\infty$ when the walk starts from $z$.
+Different measures $\mu_z$ are equivalent, so we can define a notion of $\mu$-negligeability.
+Their Radon-Nykodim derivatives are given by

 These measures allow to represent bounded harmonic functions by the Poisson formula (see \cite{Woe00} and lemma \ref{lem:Representation of bounded harmonic functions}).